NVIDIA/TensorRT-Model-Optimizer/_sources/getting_started/4_quantization_windows.rst.txt

         size_threshold=0,
     )

-Check :meth:`modelopt.onnx.quantization.quantize_int4 <modelopt.onnx.quantization.int4.quantize>` for details about quantization API.
+Check :meth:`modelopt.onnx.quantization.quantize_int4 <modelopt.onnx.quantization.int4.quantize>` for details about INT4 quantization API.

 Refer :ref:`Support_Matrix` for details about supported features and models.

-To know more about ONNX PTQ, refer :ref:`ONNX_PTQ_Guide_Windows` and `example script <https://github.com/NVIDIA/TensorRT-Model-Optimizer/tree/main/examples/windows/onnx_ptq/>`_.
+To know more about ONNX PTQ, refer :ref:`ONNX_PTQ_Guide_Windows` and `example scripts <https://github.com/NVIDIA/TensorRT-Model-Optimizer/tree/main/examples/windows/onnx_ptq/>`_.

 Deployment
 ----------
-The quantized ONNX model is deployment-ready, equivalent to a standard ONNX model.
-ModelOpt-Windows uses ONNX’s `DequantizeLinear <https://onnx.ai/onnx/operators/onnx__DequantizeLinear.html>`_ (DQ) nodes, which support INT4 data-type from opset version 21 onward.
-Ensure the model’s opset version is 21 or higher.
+The quantized onnx model can be deployed using frameworks like onnxruntime.
+Ensure that model's opset is 19+ for FP8 quantization, and it is 21+ for INT4 quantization.
+This is needed due to different opset requirements of  ONNX's `Q <https://onnx.ai/onnx/operators/onnx__QuantizeLinear.html>`_/`DQ <https://onnx.ai/onnx/operators/onnx__DequantizeLinear.html>`_ nodes for INT4, FP8 data-types support.
 Refer :ref:`Apply_ONNX_PTQ` for details.

 .. code-block:: python

-    # write steps (say, upgrade_opset_to_21() method) to upgrade opset to 21, if it is lower than 21.
+    # write steps (say, upgrade_opset() method) to upgrade or patch opset of the model, if needed
+    # the opset-upgrade, if needed, can be done on either base ONNX model or on the quantized model
+    # finally, save the quantized model

-    quantized_onnx_model = upgrade_opset_to_21(quantized_onnx_model)
+    quantized_onnx_model = upgrade_opset(quantized_onnx_model)
     onnx.save_model(
         quantized_onnx_model,
         output_path,